cwensel/cascading/README.md

 ## Cascading 4.5

+Cascading 4.5 includes a few major changes and additions from prior major releases:

+* Support for Apache Hadoop 3. and Apache Tez 0.10.x
+* Removed Apache Hadoop 2.x and Apache Tez 0.8.x support

 Cascading 4 includes a few major changes and additions from prior major releases:

 * Local mode support improved for production use